Sacramento Housing Market Update, Fall 2025

 • Target homes with longer days on market or recent price cuts for credits or rate buydowns.

-• For fresh, well presented listings in hot pockets, write clean terms and focus on value rather than chasing a large credit that may not land.
+• For fresh, well-presented listings in hot pockets, write clean terms and focus on value rather than chasing unlikely credits.

-• Ask for concessions when the signals line up.
-Do not assume they are automatic.
+• Ask for concessions only when the signals align—do not assume they are automatic.

 For sellers

-• Price to today, not to last year.
-The first two weekends set your path.
+• Price to today’s market; the first two weekends set your direction.

-• Decide in advance how you will handle credits, repairs, or buydowns.
-Build a range that keeps your net goal in reach.
+• Plan how you will handle credits, repairs, or buydowns so your net remains intact.

-• Improve presentation.
-Clean, repaired, and move-in ready wins time and terms.
+• Improve presentation—clean, repaired, move-in ready homes win both time and terms.

 Bottom line